MicrosoftDocs/windows-itpro-docs/windows/keep-secure/create-edp-policy-using-intune.md

     ![Microsoft Intune: Add the primary internet domain for your enterprise identity](images/intune-primary-domain.png)

 ## Choose where apps can access enterprise data
 After you've added a protection level to your apps, you'll need to decide where those apps can access enterprise data on your network.
-There are 6 options, including your network domain, cloud domain, proxy server, internal proxy server, IPv4 range, and IPv6 range.<p>
+There are 6 options, including your network domain, cloud domain, proxy server, internal proxy server, IPv4 range, and IPv6 range.

-**Important**<br>
+>**Important**<br>
--   Every EDP policy should include policy that defines your enterprise network locations.
+-   Every EDP policy should include policy that defines your enterprise network locations.<p>
 - Classless Inter-Domain Routing (CIDR) notation isn’t supported for EDP configurations.

 **To specify where your protected apps can find and send enterprise data on the network**